ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ### Subject and Body

 Beside the recipients the API accepts subject and body of the message, both being of type *plain/text*.
 The consumer MUST ensure that the message does not contain any HTML.
 Line breaks MUST be provided by a line feed (LF) character.
+Violations against this rule may raise exceptions in future ILIAS releases.

 Currently the mail system tries to magically detect whether or not the message body passed by consumers